madaster/madaster.github.io/no/en/database.md

 ### Tabs
-**DATABASE**: This is where the materials, products and database properties can be processed..
+**DATABASE**: This is where the materials, products and database properties can be processed.

 **USERS**: users or API tokens can be added here.